John Whitbourn: Works

 Whitbourn's Nothing is True… – The First Book of Farouk, was published in 2018.
 It comprises a fantasy-tinged and highly unreliable alleged autobiography by the infamous playboy-monarch King Farouk I of Egypt (1920-1965).
-He reveals himself to be an all-conquering global statesman riding and bestriding 20th century history, and an incomparable lover and erotic artiste besides.
-Faithful to the book's title, little within is likely to be true.

 A companion and concluding volume, And Everything is Permissible – The Second Book of Farouk, covering the deposed King's sybaritic European exile, 1952–65, was published in 2019.
 Its title completes that of the first book, citing valedictory words attributed to Hassan i Sabbah, twelfth century founder of the Order of Assassins.

 In 2020 Whitbourn published The Age of the Triffids, a sequel to John Wyndham's The Day of the Triffids (1951).
-Set a quarter century later, it seeks to provide a 'what happened next?’ to supplement its predecessor's somewhat abrupt ending, whilst paying due homage to Wyndham's masterwork.
-Whitbourn has said that this project represents fulfillment of a life-long ambition arising from likewise longstanding admiration for Wyndham.
-For copyright reasons this book is not for sale outside Canada and New Zealand.

 2020 also saw publication of his novel BABYLONdon, a historical fantasy set during the Gordon Riots of 1780.
-As per its 'blurb':

-"London is on fire and in the hands of the mob.
-BABYLON rises from the Infernal depths to replace England's Capital and rule forever.

-Enter the enigmatic Cavaliere, sent to sort things out, armed only with a swordstick—and 'frightfully' good manners."

 Whitbourn's works were reissued in eBook format by Orion Publishing Group Ltd's SF Gateway in 2013.

-ALTERED ENGLANDS, Whitbourn's collected short stories 1990 to date—and thus a substantial, 600+ page tome—was published in 2020.
+Altered Englands, Whitbourn's collected short stories 1990 to date, was published in 2020.

-Its cover features a depiction of The Long Man of Wilmington, an enigmatic hill figure often referenced in Whitbourn's writing.

-The Long Man or Giant—Southern England's answer to the Sphinx—has come to symbolise the author's beloved Downs Country.

 In December 2020 Whitbourn also released a 'Young Adult' Fantasy novel, Amy-Faith & The Stronghold, the first volume of a projected series.
-A sequel, Amy-Faith & The Enemy of Calm, duly appeared in 2021.
+A sequel, Amy-Faith & The Enemy of Calm, appeared in 2021.

-In 2021 Whitbourn won the Cædmon Prize, awarded annually by Anglo-Saxon studies society Ða Engliscan Gesiðas (The English Companions), for a poem composed in Old English style and judged to be in accordance with "the spirit of Old English poetry".
+In 2021 Whitbourn won the Cædmon Prize, awarded annually by the Anglo-Saxon studies society Ða Engliscan Gesiðas (The English Companions), for a poem composed in Old English style and judged to be in accordance with "the spirit of Old English poetry".